FrankJob/FrankJob.Log/README.md

 ## Installation

-Well all you basically have to do is install the [FrankJob](https://www.nuget.org/packages/FrankJob/) NuGet package:
+Well all you basically have to do is install the [FrankJob.Log](https://www.nuget.org/packages/FrankJob.Log) NuGet package:

-`PM> Install-Package FrankJob`
+`PM> Install-Package FrankJob.Log`

 For more information about usage, please view Code Example part.